parapluu/nifty/README.md

 | ```<type> *```                           | ```{integer(), string()}```  |
 | ```struct name { ... }```                | erlang record                |

-Pointers of types can be optained by Nifty's **pointer_of/2** method, which takes a value and a type (stirng()) and returns a pointer to this value*.

-*This currently works only with base types and not with structs.
+Pointers of types can be optained by Nifty's **pointer_of/2** method, which takes a value and a type (stirng()) and returns a pointer to this value.
+This currently works only with base types and not with structs.

 ### Limitations
++ unions, enums and function pointers are not supported and Nifty will not be able to translate them correctly.
-+ So far there is no support for unions and anonymous struct.
++ So far there is no support for anonymous struct.
 However, Nifty tries to recover from types that it cannot translate and prints an warning (r) during compilation.
 + Variable arguments of functions (**va_list** or **...**) is not supported.
 If **va_list** as type is used, Nifty will print a warning.
 If **...** is used, then the function is translated **without** the variable arguments: **int printf(const char *format, ...)** will be translated into **printf/1**
 + The header files must be self contained which limits the usage of incomplete types.
 + There is currently no nice way of using arrays although **nifty:mem_alloc/1** and **nifty:mem_read/1** allow basic usage.
 + Nifty has not been tested under Windows or 32 bit.
++ The C-Code Nifty creates contains many empty lines.
+If you want to inspect the Code or modify it, you should use a tool like astyle (with option -xe) to format the generated code.